 You’ve got your blanket, and your popcorn, and you’re ready for a marathon session of The Quarry™.
 The only problem: your Xbox Series X™ controller isn’t connecting.
 What should you do?

-Here at Asurion, when tech breaks, we fix it—whether your Xbox won’t turn on or you’ve spilled water on your laptop.
+Here at Asurion, when tech breaks, we fix it.
 We'll show you how to fix an Xbox Series X controller that won’t connect to your Xbox® or PC, so you can get back in the game.

 How to fix a Xbox Series X controller that won’t connect to an Xbox console